Why choose Spain?

 If you are an assistant appointed through the Spanish Ministry of Education, you will be invited to an induction course in Spain in late September/early October.

 The course will cover all the administration for living in Spain and will give you the opportunity to meet other assistants of all languages.

 Assistants who are employed directly by their Comunidad Autónoma will be invited to an induction course in their local area.
 Information regarding the course will come directly from the Comunidad, and may not be available until arrival in Spain.

-Please note that only British Council appointed language assistants currently in Spain are eligible to apply for a consecutive year.
+Only British Council-appointed language assistants currently in Spain are eligible to apply for a consecutive year.

-If you are a non-British Council language assistant currently in Spain and wish to apply for a consecutive year then you can apply through the British Council as a first-time applicant, as long as you meet our eligibility criteria.
+If you are a non-British Council language assistant currently in Spain and wish to apply for a consecutive year, then you can apply through the British Council as a first-time applicant.

-How do I apply for a consecutive year in Spain?
+How do I apply for a consecutive year?

-• Remember that it is only possible to be a language assistant with the British Council four times.
+- It is only possible to be a language assistant with the British Council four times.
 This includes consecutive and non-consecutive years.
-If you have already been a language assistant four times then you are not eligible to apply again.
+If you have already been a language assistant four times, you are not eligible to apply again.